AuDigitalHealth/ci-fhir-r4/input/intro-notes/StructureDefinition-dh-observation-labouronsettype-1-intro.md

-Observation of the manner in which labour started.

-#### Usage scenarios
-The following are supported usage scenarios for this profile:
+This profile identifies the additional constraints, extensions, and value sets that build on and extend [Observation](http://hl7.org/fhir/R4/observation.html) that are supported.

+This profile is designed to set an Observation standard for:
-- Query for observations of the type of onset of labour associated with a patient.
+* Query for observations of the type of onset of labour associated with a patient
-- Record or update an observation of the type of onset of labour associated with a patient.
+* Record or update an observation of the type of onset of labour associated with a patient

+This profile may be referred to by APIs, which will be listed here when available.

-#### Profile specific implementation guidance
+### Profile specific guidance
 TBD

-#### Notes
-The Australian Institute of Health and Welfare (AIHW) equivalent to this concept is [Birth event - labour onset type](https://meteor.aihw.gov.au/content/index.phtml/itemId/696197)
+### Known issues

-TBD: This is awaiting a SNOMED CT code to precisly represent Labour onset type.
+This is awaiting a SNOMED CT code to precisly represent Labour onset type.